Imtiyaj5791/DevOps-Journey/Important/AWS.md

 ---

-# What is the difference between Stop, Reboot and Terminate?
+#3 What is the difference between Stop, Reboot and Terminate?

 ## Stop

-- Temporarily stops the instance.
-- Can be started again later.
-- EBS storage remains attached.
-- Data is preserved.
+means we temporarily stop the EC2 instance.
+We can start it again later, and the EBS data is preserved.

 ## Reboot

-- Restarts the operating system.
-- Instance remains available after reboot.
-- Generally used for OS-level issues.
+means we restart the operating system.
+The instance is not terminated, and we normally use it for OS-level issues.

 ## Terminate

-- Permanently deletes the instance.
-- Cannot be started again.
-- EBS volume is deleted if DeleteOnTermination is enabled.
+means we permanently delete the EC2 instance.
+We cannot start it again.
+The root EBS volume is also deleted if DeleteOnTermination is enabled.
-- Detached EBS volumes can be reattached for data recovery.

 ---

-# What is AMI in AWS?
+#4 What is AMI in AWS?
 How have you used AMI?

 AMI (Amazon Machine Image) is a pre-configured template used to launch EC2 instances.